SumeetTripathi/catalyst/README.md

 # catalyst
-# This project generates a random key and saves along Url against it in Redis.
+# This project generates a random key and saves a long Url against it in Redis.
 # Redis and Java 1.8 is required for this project